JohnCoene/waiter/docs/waiter.md

 Since version `0.1.0` you are not longer limited to full screen loading screen and can show the waiter only only part of the application, whichever part you desire.

+> [!NOTE]
+> All the features of the full screen are also available on partial loading screens

 Let us demonstrate with a basic Shiny application that includes a single plot which is updated upon clicking an action button.
 The way we layer the waiter on top of an element is by simply specifying the `id` of the element we want the waiter to be layered over when we initialise the waiter.

 ```r